 Activities at Preston Park

-- Preston Park Rock Garden Conservation & Gardening Group - every Wednesday.
-For more information, email email@example.com, or Tel 01273 292929
+Preston Park Rock Garden Conservation & Gardening Group meet every Wednesday.

-- Preston Park Gardening Club - every Thursday.
-Contact details above.
+Preston Park Gardening Club meet every Thursday.
+Contact details are above.

 Interested in volunteering at this park?

 There are many ways to become involved in the community future of Preston Park:

 - go to the Friends of Preston Park webpage to learn more about the park and its history and heritage

 - use our events diary to find more events and activities at parks across the city